JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

     }

 There are a couple of things going on here that aren’t all that common.
-First, I’m a zsh_ user and I tend to prefer the `short syntax`_ format.
+First, I’m a zsh_ user and I tend to prefer the `short syntax`_.
 It is functionally identical to “standard” syntax, but I find it more clear.

 Second, we can take advantage of :command:`zsh`’s `parameter expansion flags`_ to split our five character string in to an array of individual characters.
 The